The KRRBRRR

 Palmer, United States • 4 Apr 2026

-The course uses a mix of trail types: flat, steep, rolling, wide, double-wide, and single-track.
-Trail conditions may include slush, slop, mud, ice, horse manure, thorns and exposed blood; views are also mentioned.
-Participants can run for any duration up to the 8-hour event.
+The course uses a variety of trail types, including flat, steep, rolling, wide, double-wide, and single-track sections.
+Trail conditions may include slush, slop, mud, ice, horse manure, thorns, and exposed blood in places, along with scenic views.
+The organizer describes the event as low key rather than a polished, hand held, or catered race.

-Sign-ups after March 6 are not guaranteed a shirt.
-Registration closes on Saturday, March 28 at 11:59 PM AK.
-A portion of race proceeds will be donated to the Mat-Su Sentinel, a nonprofit community news website.
+Registrations submitted after March 6 are not guaranteed a shirt.
+A portion of race proceeds will be donated to the Mat-Su Sentinel, a nonprofit news website that provides free, community-based news for the Mat-Su area.
 Visit the organization's website for the most recent information.

 Race information